-For each issue, you may send up to two submissions (separate submissions, one per genre) of the following:
+For each issue, you may send up to two submissions (separate submissions, one per genre, per email)

-- one book review (up to 1000 words) (paginated and name on each page)
+- one book review (< 1000 words)

-- up to 5 images. (last name in file name)
+- up to 6 images. (last name in file name)

 Book reviews and author interviews have a much better chance at acceptance if they feature regionally/nationally known, established authors.
 The works by individual authors and artists featured in this journal reflect the opinions of those authors and artists exclusively, and do not necessarily reflect the opinions of Pioneer Library System or Newark Public Library.
 Please, no gratuitous sex, gratuitous violence, excessive profanity, slasher horror submissions or hate language.
-As a library and safe space we support inclusion rather than exclusion and avoid inflammatory rhetoric.
+As a library and safe space we support inclusion rather than exclusion and avoid inflammatory bi-partisan rhetoric.
 We use the New York Times Style Manual.
-Send us your best work.
-We look forward to seeing it!